roytang/blog/content/post/2013/02/unscheduled-trip-down-memory-lane.md

 url: /2013/02/unscheduled-trip-down-memory-lane/
 ---

-&#8220;_Sir, baka pwedeng lipat na lang kayo ng taxi_,&#8221; the driver said to me apologetically. &#8220;_Hindi na po kasi ako aabot sa garage sa Sta.
+"_Sir, baka pwedeng lipat na lang kayo ng taxi_,&#8221; the driver said to me apologetically. "_Hindi na po kasi ako aabot sa garage sa Sta.
 Mesa._&#8221; He offered to drop the flag-down fee from the fare so I just agreed.
 I got off and looked around.

 One of the reasons I agreed to let him off despite the late hour was that I knew the place where we were passing by &#8211; a well lit area where I could easily get another taxi or take an alternative form of transportation if needed &#8211; it was the neighborhood I grew up in.
 And by some happenstance the exact spot where I got off was right across the corner near my grandparents' old house where we used to live ten-odd years ago.
 No more than thirty to forty meters away was where most of my childhood took place.